bower/bower.github.io/docs/api.md

 - `bower login` fails unless `--token` parameter is provided
 - `bower install` fails on resolution conflicts, instead of asking for choice
 - `bower uninstall` doesn't ask for confirmation if dependency is to be removed
-- Analytics is disabled by default (equivalent to passing `--config.analytics=false`)

 ## Using local cache